Royalist Party: Buildup after the Republic's foundation

 The Royalist Party was not finished, however, and its members continued to plot against the Republic.
-They attempted to rally public support to their cause, especially among the Manchu living in Manchuria and Beijing, and to build up a political base for the party.
+Hoping to build up a political base, the party attempted to rally public support for their cause, especially among the Manchu living in Manchuria and Beijing.
 Qing restorationism enjoyed genuine support in northeastern China, especially due to the failure of the first Republican government to restore stability to China.
 The royalists enlisted military officers and foreign powers in their conspiracies.
 Shanqi even gained Japanese support in 1912 for the creation of a separatist state in Inner Mongolia where Puyi could be restored as emperor.
 This venture eventually failed.
 The party also advocated that the Qing court be moved to Manchuria, but this proposal was "repressed" by the republican authorities.

 The continued activism by the Royalist Party was widely perceived as grave threat to the Republic.
-It was feared that a civil war and the partition of China could result from the royalists becoming too strong.
-Despite this, President Yuan Shikai initially dealt with the party in a lenient way.
-Having sidelined both republicans and monarchists, he was mostly interested in maintaining his own power and warned the Qing court to keep its loyalists in check.
+It was feared that a civil war and consequent partition of China could result from the royalists becoming too strong.
+Despite this, President Yuan Shikai initially dealt with the party in a lenient manner.
+Having sidelined both republicans and monarchists, he was mostly concerned with maintaining his own power and warned the Qing court to keep its loyalists in check.
 Fearing that the Royalist Party's activity could cause a foreign intervention or the revocation of the court's favorable treatment, Empress Dowager Longyu ordered the party's dissolution in March 1912.
-Her order had no effect, but convinced the authorities that the royalists acted without influence by the court.
+Her order had no effect, but convinced the authorities that the royalists acted without the influence of the court.
 Having failed to disband the Royalist Party, Yuan consequently attempted to sway them to his side.
-He appointed Puyi's former tutor Xu Shichang as minister of state in order to gain their support.
+He appointed Puyi's former tutor Xu Shichang as minister of state in an effort to gain their support.